Try::Tiny - Minimal try/catch with proper preservation of $@

 <https://metacpan.org/module/perldelta#given-now-aliases-the-global-_>.

-However, since the entirety of lexical $_
+However, since the entirety of lexical $_ is now considered

 experimental